-If you have high expectations of this Apple gadget so you should think again and do not exceed your expectations.
+If you have high expectations of this Apple keyboard, we can’t say that it will exceed your expectations.
 However, technically speaking, it is easy to use because of its cross-compatible feature.

-If you prefer low profile keyboard then this ergonomic keyboard makes one of the best options for you.
+If you prefer a low-profile keyboard then this ergonomic keyboard makes it one of the best options for you.

 2. Microsoft Sculpt Ergonomic